Shades of red: Bittersweet shimmer

 Bittersweet shimmer is one of the colors in the special set of metallic Crayola crayons called Metallic FX, the colors of which were formulated by Crayola in 2001.

 Although this is supposed to be a metallic color, there is no mechanism for displaying metallic colors on a computer.

 Light red

 The color light red, though very similar to pink, is a shade of red that is roughly 50% lighter than red.

+Cymbidium red

+The color cymbidium red is an nuance of red Cymbidium flower specie.
+Cymbidium red is a vivid red, look like jasper color.

 Light coral

 The web color light coral is a pinkish-light orange color.
 It is also a HTML/CSS color name and a X11 color name.

 Garnet

 The color garnet can be considered a dark tone of red, with some slight purple tints.

 This color represents the hue of an average garnet gemstone, though garnets can range in color from orange to (very rarely) green.

 Rose ebony

 The first recorded use of rose ebony as a color name in English was in 1924.